What Does it Take to Be a Food Service Manager?

 Other Food Service Manager Job Titles

 - Cafeteria Operator

-In the United States, there were 308,700 jobs for Food Service Manager in 2016.
+In 2016, there was an estimated number of 308,700 jobs in the United States for Food Service Manager.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 27,700 new jobs for Food Service Manager by 2026.
-There will be an estimated 36,800 positions for Food Service Manager per year.
+Due to new job openings and attrition, there will be an average of 36,800 job openings in this field each year.

 The states with the most job growth for Food Service Manager are Utah, Washington, and Arizona.
 Watch out if you plan on working in Vermont, Maine, or West Virginia.
 These states have the worst job growth for this type of profession.